James A. Moore

 James Arthur Moore (September 3, 1965 – March 27, 2024) was an American horror novelist and short story writer, and role-playing game author.

-Biography
+He wrote more than fifty books.

+Personal life

 James Arthur Moore was born in Atlanta, Georgia, on September 3, 1965.

-Moore was married.
+Moore was married to Tessa Moore.
 He died on March 27, 2024, at the age of 58.

-Works
+Career

-Moore wrote the novelization of Buffy the Vampire Slayer's Chaos Bleeds (based on the video game written by Christopher Golden).
-Many of his books have been released by small press publishers like Earthling and Cemetery Dance as signed hardcover limited editions.
+Moore wrote more than fifty horror and fantasy books.
+He wrote the novelization of Buffy the Vampire Slayer's Chaos Bleeds (based on the video game written by Christopher Golden).
+He also contributed as a comics writer.

-Moore also wrote works related to collectible card games and role-playing games for White Wolf, Inc including manuals, storyteller's guides, short stories, modules, and novels.
+Moore wrote works related to collectible card games and role-playing games, including the World of Darkness franchise.

 Accolades

-In 2003, he was nominated for a Bram Stoker Award for "Best Novel" for his book Serenity Falls.
-In 2006, the novella Bloodstained Oz (co-authored by Christopher Golden) was nominated for a Bram Stoker Award for "Best Long Fiction".
+In 2003, Moore was nominated for a Bram Stoker Award for Bloodstained Oz (2006), The Haunted Forest Tour (2007), Blind Shadows (2012), Congregations of the Dead (2013), Bloodstained Wonderland (2017), A Hell Within (2018), and Stalking Shadows (2020).

+He co-edited The Twister Book of Shadows (2019), winner of the Shirley Jackson Award and a Bram Stoker Award finalist.